dfk-paris/dfkv/README.md

 # Data

 The data is stored as tabular data and alternatively as one JSON-document in the folder "data".
-An illustration (data.usage.pdf) shows the relations between the tabular data.
+[An illustration](data/data.usage.pdf) shows the relations between the tabular data.

 # Development